 Non-probability sampling is any sampling method where some elements of the population have no chance of selection (these are sometimes referred to as 'out of coverage'/'under covered'), or where the probability of selection can't be accurately determined.
 It involves the selection of elements based on assumptions regarding the population of interest, which forms the criteria for selection.
-Hence, because the selection of an non-probability sampling does not allow the estimation of limits on how much information a sample can provide about the population.
+Hence, because the selection of elements is nonrandom, non-probability sampling does not allow the estimation of sampling errors.
+These conditions give rise to exclusion bias, placing limits on how much information a sample can provide about the population.
 Information about the relationship between sample and population is limited, making it difficult to extrapolate from the sample to the population.